 5. “What will so-and-so think?”

-How many times have you stopped short of doing a little more at practice, or fully chasing your goals because you were worried about what someone else would think?
+How many times have you stopped short of doing a little more at a recent swim practice, or fully chasing your goals because you were worried about what someone else would think?

 The reality is you will always be your harshest critic.
 While you think other people sit around all day thinking about you and judging your actions, it’s almost completely likely that they won’t give whatever you are doing a second thought.